StackVista/stackstate-docs/use/metrics/k8s-add-charts.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Add custom charts to components

 ## Overview

-Rancher Observability provides already many metric charts by default on most types of components that represent Kubernetes resources.
+SUSE Observability provides already many metric charts by default on most types of components that represent Kubernetes resources.
 Extra metric charts can be added to any set of components whenever needed.
 When adding metrics to components there are 2 options:

-1. The metrics are already collected by Rancher Observability but aren't visualized on a component by default
+1. The metrics are already collected by SUSE Observability but aren't visualized on a component by default
-2. The metrics aren't yet collected by Rancher Observability at all and therefore aren't available yet
+2. The metrics aren't yet collected by SUSE Observability at all and therefore aren't available yet

-For option 1 the steps below will instruct you how to create a metric binding which will configure Rancher Observability to add a specific metric to a specific set of components.
+For option 1 the steps below will instruct you how to create a metric binding which will configure SUSE Observability to add a specific metric to a specific set of components.

-In case of option 2, first make sure that the metrics are available in Rancher Observability, by sending them to Rancher Observability using the [Prometheus remote write protocol](./k8s-prometheus-remote-write.md).
+In case of option 2, first make sure that the metrics are available in SUSE Observability, by sending them to SUSE Observability using the [Prometheus remote write protocol](./k8s-prometheus-remote-write.md).
 Only after that continue by adding charts for the metrics to the components.

 ## Steps